Legitimacy and the So-Called House Popular Vote

 Democrats are now in control of the House.
 It is plausible that they will use their majority there to impeach President Trump.
 But the notion that an even-more-Republican-than-before Senate would convict him and remove him from office is risible.
 Readers will please note my deliberate omission from this paragraph any reference to the merits of the theoretical articles of impeachment, for I believe that they are, for practical purposes, irrelevant.

 And, on top of all that, a Supreme Court which has also been packed with a majority bloc of Justices who are all the products of a strongly filtered political process and debatably were selected for political reliability on a now-broad constellation of issues.
-While I’m not hopeless that the Court will abdicate its duty in all cases to independently address the legal merits of cases that come before it, I’m no longer confident that the majority will reliably be able to rise above partisan pressures, either.3
+While I’m not hopeless that the Court will abdicate its duty in all cases to independently address the legal merits of cases that come before it, I’m no longer confident that the majority will reliably be able to rise above partisan pressures, either. ((The Court in the 19th Century was, while not particularly partisan, also not a particularly strong check against abuses of power by the elites of the day, nor were the Presidents of the era particularly ambitious in their use of it compared to today.))

 There is simply no further backstop in the Constitution against a state of affairs in which neither the Senate nor the courts would check a lawless President.
 The Constitutional system is working as intended, to the extent there was intent in the first place.
 We’ve run out of safety net.